-When a relay is not energized, its contacts are described as some combination of “normally open” and “normally closed.”
-When it is subjected to a large shock event like an earthquake, the electromagnetic coil used to hold the contacts in the energized position and the spring tension used to hold the contacts in the de-energized position must be strong enough to withstand the force of the event.
-Otherwise, a chatter event can occur, leading to disconnection, wear, or damage.
+When a relay is subjected to a large shock event, such as an earthquake, the electromagnetic coil holding the contacts in the energized position and the spring tension holding the contacts in the de-energized position must be strong enough to withstand the force of the event.
+Otherwise, a contact chatter event can occur, leading to disconnection, wear, or damage.

-Engineers can re-create chatter events in a laboratory setting by mounting the relay or contactor in the recommended position, simulating a shock test or earthquake, and monitoring the test.
+Re-create chatter events in a laboratory setting by mounting the relay or contactor in the recommended position, simulating a shock test or earthquake, and monitoring the test.
 Any change in the contacts’ voltage will indicate a chatter event.
-The engineer can then evaluate the results to determine the contacts’ effectiveness in the case of an earthquake or other shock event.
+You can then evaluate the results to determine the contacts’ effectiveness.

-The VibrationVIEW Chatter Monitoring software package detects chatter events.
+The VibrationVIEW Chatter Monitor software package detects contact chatter events.
 The software uses the RecorderVIEW package to record the test’s inputs.
 It then evaluates the recording to determine if a chatter event has occurred.
-After the evaluation, a dialog box will appear that shows each event that was detected.
-This information allows the user to evaluate each event and create a chatter report.
-The user can also post-process recorded files (.vfw) using the Chatter Monitoring software.

 With RecorderVIEW, there’s no need to buy extra equipment to collect data.
 The VR9500 and VR10500 controller hardware can connect to a notebook PC and function as a portable data acquisition system.
 Record field acceleration measurements directly to the PC’s hard drive.
-Plus, access all the features of the VR9500/VR10500 including a low noise floor, 24-bit resolution inputs, built-in accelerometer constant current supply, TEDS transducer interface, and a unique DC offset that allows a measurement to true DC with constant current type accelerometers.
+Plus, access all the features of the VR9500/VR10500, including:

-Then, employ the VibrationVIEW software to set up and monitor vibration tests with the collected data.
+Then, use the VibrationVIEW software to set up and monitor vibration tests with the recorded data.

-Chatter monitoring is of particular interest during earthquake testing.
+Chatter monitoring is of particular interest to technicians performing earthquake testing.
 Structures and equipment installed in seismically active regions must be designed to protect the operating equipment in the event of an earthquake.
-With the VR9500/VR10500, the user can perform single/multi-axis earthquake tests that meet standards using an earthquake test template or user-defined time transient.
+With the VR9500/VR10500, you can perform single/multi-axis earthquake tests that meet standards using an earthquake test template or user-defined time transient.